milicastrophe/LasyOpticDesigner/README.md

-# LasyOpticDesigner
+# LasyOpticalDesigner
-An flexble Model for Optic Designer, And Optic analys by traditional physic method and quantum's
+An flexble Model for optical design, And optical analys by traditional physic method and quantum's